A Comprehensive Guide to 3D Models for Medical Image Segmentation

 Introduction to 3D Segmentation

 3D segmentation, the process of partitioning volumetric data into distinct, labeled regions or objects, finds wide application across numerous fields.
 This involves analyzing data representing a three-dimensional space, such as medical imaging datasets (CT or MRI), point clouds acquired from LiDAR sensors, or 3D models generated through computer-aided design (CAD).
 The objective is to assign a semantic label to each individual data point (voxel, point, or mesh element), delineating boundaries and identifying constituent parts.
-In medical imaging and healthcare, this enables tumor identification and surgical planning, along with precise measurement and monitoring of anatomical structures.
+This blog explores the core concepts behind 3D segmentation, its applications, and how SwinUNETR — a U-shaped network using a Swin Transformer encoder and CNN decoder — enhances segmentation accuracy and robustness across different medical imaging modalities.

 3D Segmentation Categories